Learn how to build a commerce storefront from scratch with the commercetools AI plugin.

 - search page

 The agent runs and creates the Next.js app, installs dependencies, wires up locale routing, and builds each feature from the skills.
-Let it work, it already knows the structure it's supposed to follow.
+Let it work, it already knows the structure that it should follow.

 CTP_CLIENT_ID={clientID}